ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

-Since the ``SomeException``'s ``displayException`` implementation is used to by GHC's top-level exception handler to display uncaught exceptions, this change carries the consequence that uncaught exceptions will have their context automatically printed as part of the user-facing error message.
+Since the ``SomeException``'s ``displayException`` implementation is used to by GHC's top-level exception handler to display uncaught exceptions, this change carries the consequence that uncaught exceptions will have their context automatically printed as part of the error message presented to the user.

-To make exceptions carrying context easier to work with, we propose to introduce the following combinators: ::
+To make context-carrying exceptions easier to work with, we propose to introduce the following combinators: ::

     -- In Control.Exception: